PSA: Applied Management is NOT Business Management

 Business Management vs. Applied Management

-There are many bachelor’s degrees in Business, and it can be hard to determine which one fits.
-This blog post will compare a Bachelor of Business Management (BBM) with a BS in Applied Management (BSAM).
-We’ll examine their respective scopes, industries, and varied skill sets.
+There are many bachelor’s degrees in business, and it can be hard to determine which one is right for you.
+This blog post will compare a Bachelor of Business Management (BBM) with a Bachelor of Science in Applied Management (BSAM).
+We’ll examine their respective scopes, industries, and skill sets.

 The goal here is threefold:

-2. Help recruiters decipher which path might pair better based on position title — will drill down to sector, skillset, and experience.
+- To help recruiters decipher which path might pair better based on the position title, we will drill down to sector, skillset, and experience.

-Yes, they’re both parts of the broad field of Business Management, and they might look similar, but they are different.
+Yes, they’re both part of the broad field of Business Management, and they might look similar, but they are different—sort of like the difference between project and program management.

 How Applied Management and Business Management Differ (from an AI perspective)

 First, it is essential to note that each major offers a unique perspective and skillset for your career.
-For example, a BSAM typically provides a more industry-specific focus, while a BBM offers a more general overview.
+For example, a BSAM typically provides a more industry-specific focus, while a BBM offers a broader overview.
 However, both degrees usually cover accounting, marketing, finance, operations management, and human resources.

 Speaking of curriculum, it varies widely for each degree path.
 For example, a BSAM might include courses in specific industries like data science analytics or technical report writing.
 On the other hand, a BBM has more generalized courses like global business strategies or finance.
 Nonetheless, both degrees will give you the basic skills to succeed in almost any business setting.